 Even with these vaccination efforts, there can still be chance that a raccoon could carry rabies.
 If you believe a rabid raccoon is living near your property, or you have seen the animal yourself, do not take matters into your own hands.
 Instead, call the professionals at Mid Atlantic Wildlife Control.
 Our technicians are trained in raccoon removal, even those with rabies.
 Our team is also trained on exclusion and barrier techniques that will prevent raccoons from entering your Anne Arundel County home.
 A raccoon with rabies will most likely be seen during the day, versus the evening hours when raccoons are normally active.
 The animal can seem disoriented and will be unable to walk properly.
 They could also appear aggressive and agitated.

 In need of services from Mid Atlantic Wildlife Control?
 Call us today at 443-417-3137, or visit our contact page.
-Our technicians are available 24/7, 7 days a week, so never hesitate to call.
+Our technicians are available, never hesitate to call.

 Follow Mid Atlantic Wildlife Control today on Google+, Facebook, Twitter, and Pinterest.

 We realize that you want your animal intruder gone ASAP.
 Contact us with emergency wildlife issues.

 Our technicians can identify all local pest wildlife species and choose the best removal method based on the animal's lifestyle.

 We will repair the damage, seal entry points and offer you advice on keeping the wildlife away from your home for good.

 Montgomery County Wildlife Removal: Olney (20832), Damascus (20872), Laytonsville (20882), Silver Spring (20910), Clarksburg (20871), Gaithersburg (20878), Germantown (20876), Bethesda (20816), Chevy Chase (20815), and more.